-Advise Mary to check the notice of termination required by an employee in the Clerks – Private Sector Award 2020, section 41.1.
+Check the notice of termination required by an employee in the Clerks – Private Sector Award 2020, section 41.1.
 Table 8 sets out the period of notice based on the employee's period of continuous service with the employer.
-As Mary has worked for your business for more than 1 year but less than 3 years, she would be required to provide 2 weeks' notice to you, her employer.
+As Mary has worked for your business for more than 1 year but less than 3 years, she is required to provide 2 weeks' notice to you, her employer.

-If Mary had been working for your business as a casual employee, she wouldn't be required to give you a period of notice.
-Likewise, if Mary was employed by you on a fixed-term contract and the contract came to an end, Mary wouldn't be required to provide you with a period of notice, nor would you be required to provide Mary with any period of notice.
+If Mary had been working for your business as a casual employee, she wouldn't need to give you a period of notice.
+Likewise, if Mary was employed by you on a fixed-term contract and the contract came to an end, Mary wouldn't need to provide you with a period of notice, nor would you need to provide Mary with any period of notice.

 Read more about resignation and giving notice.